l3gacyb3ta/old.website/site/content/index.md

 - [corgi](https://github.com/l3gacyb3ta/corgi) : Python CLI tool for the amazing file host [doggo.ninja](https://doggo.ninja/).
 - [xt](https://github.com/l3gacyb3ta/xt) : A set of extension functions for the fish shell.

-### Ones I've worked on:

-- [duckcoin](https://github.com/quackduck/duckcoin) : A toy cryptocurrency from scratch, written in go!

 ## Writing!

 - [My (not so) first thoughts on Web 3](/web3.html) : web3 and its horrors.